bobvane/docker-xmrig/README.md

 ### Using CUDA

-Follow instructions from [Nvidia documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and [the page for Podman using CDI](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html) if you prefer Podman.
+Follow instructions from [Nvidia documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) 和 [the page for Podman using CDI](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html) if you prefer Podman.

 To use CUDA devices: